MateoTaylor/HackHarvard2025/README.md

 ---

-*Built with ❤️ during HackHarvard 2025 | Creating the future of secure payments*
+_For the memories of these fun days and the creation the future of secure payments_